 When using Paint, choose a paintbrush size and shape that allows you to apply color to the areas of your photo with the texture effect you want.
 Use Fill to select an area to work on and fill it with that specific color.

-A luminosity mask is an easy method that allows you to select tonal ranges to be manipulated.
-There are several Photoshop actions available online that allow you to create these masks quickly, then use them to selectively apply color to different ranges on your photo.
+A luminosity mask is an easy method to select tonal ranges to be manipulated.
+There are several Photoshop actions available online that allow you to create these masks quickly then use them to apply color to different ranges on your photo selectively.

 While working on individual colorized layers, you can add adjustments for Hue-Saturation-Luminosity, Brightness/Contrast and Color Balance to get the desired effect.

 How you choose to add color to black-and-white images is entirely up to you.
 You can create pop art effects by using bold colors and adding patterns to your layers or make your photos vintage pastel by reducing the brightness and saturation.